mariaylitalo/Ryu_integration/README.md

 ## Pre-installed Virtual Machines

-This repository includes two pre-installed VM's with Ubuntu Servers 14.04.
+This repository includes two pre-build VM's with Ubuntu Servers 14.04.
 With these two machines you are able to test integration of Ryu controller and Snort intrusion prevention system.
 The application which is run on Ryu VM is still under development and contains plenty of bugs.

 Snort VM includes installation of Snort, Snorby (MySQL database), Barnyard2, Pigrelay and Mininet.